asflierl/sglicko2/README.md

 ### Identifying players

 Many of this library's types are parameterized with a type parameter `A` to allow for any custom type to identify players.
-This can be as simple as a `String` or more general like a `java.util.UUID`.
-The only requirement is that the type implements a proper equality (i.e. `.equals(...)` method) and provides an instance of `Eq[A]` (which is just an alias for `scala.CanEqual[A, A]`) to signal that values of this type can safely be compared to each other.
+This can be as general as a `String` or more specific like a `java.util.UUID` or your own type, e.g. a case class.
+The only requirement is that its implementation provides a proper equality (i.e. `.equals(...)` method) and provides an instance of `Eq[A]` (which is just an alias for `scala.CanEqual[A, A]`) to signal that values of this type can safely be compared to each other.

 The Scala standard library provides that for primitive types and some very common types.
 If you use your own type, you will have to provide this typeclass instance as well.